Blog

 This platform enabled DocuSign to support everything from freemium trials through structured annual billing relationships, while also streamlining the integration of acquired services and facilitating upselling and cross‑selling into new markets.
 Zuora brought together consolidated reporting on monthly accounts, retention and growth, centralising rich data insights.

-With support for global expansion — including multiple currencies, exchanges and localised pricing in 43 languages — Zuora empowered DocuSign to launch promotions and payment options tailored to diverse regions quickly and efficiently.
+With support for global expansion — including multiple currencies, exchanges and localised pricing in dozens of languages — Zuora empowered DocuSign to launch promotions and payment options tailored to diverse regions quickly and efficiently.

 What do people like about Zuora?

-Zuora has earned strong ratings on review sites such as G2, TrustRadius, GetApp, and Capterra.
+Zuora earns solid ratings on review sites such as G2 (around 3.9 out of 5 across 300+ reviews), TrustRadius, GetApp and Capterra.
 Reviewers mention the following highlights when praising Zuora.

 • Powerful billing platform, widely recognised as a leader in subscription management